The Icehouse (business growth centre)

-The Icehouse is a business growth centre that creates learning environments for New Zealand SME business owners, entrepreneurs and founders.
-The Icehouse provides training and development workshops for New Zealand based SME owner managed companies to develop business skills.
+The Icehouse is a business growth centre that establishes learning environments for New Zealand SME business owners, entrepreneurs and founders.
+The Icehouse provides training and development workshops for New Zealand-based SME owner managed companies to develop business skills.
 The current Group CEO of The Icehouse is Gavin Lennox.

 In 2019, the various startup and investment activities of the Icehouse were spun off into a separate venture capital business called Icehouse Ventures, which operates New Zealand's largest group of angel investors.

 The Icehouse is owned by a not-for-profit trust (The ICE Foundation).
 The Foundation provides sponsorships, academic research grants and community projects that support entrepreneurship and innovation in New Zealand.